 It's the Same, Now It Sucks: Not in the sense that it's like War For Cybertron, but like the video game tie-in of Dark of the Moon, which had single-player levels that "focused" on making the playable Transformers unique.
 Hopefully, High Moon will manage to cure this problem.

 To note, it was the removal of co-op that got to most people.

 Although some folks changed their tune when they learned that said tie-ins would result in the Dinobots appearing in Prime.

 Jerkass Woobie: Starscream.
 He's thrown out of the Decepticons after Megatron and the other troops finally have enough of him.
 The sad part is that he has nowhere else to go and even stays hidden in the base so he can get even with the troops who abandoned him and sabotage Shockwave's projects.
 This is heavily supported by listening in to all the troops mocking him while they think he's gone for good.

 Memetic Badass: Grimlock.
 The trailer made him even more awesome before his gameplay was shown.

 Memetic Mutation: "METROPLEX HEEDS THE CALL OF THE LAST PRIME" and variations of it have become popular with Transfans.

 When Optimus sees that Megatron is as desperate for energon as the Autobots, he proposes a truce to resolve their mutual problem.
 Megatron refuses, blames Optimus for everything, and insists that he alone is Cybertron's future, swearing to kill Optimus and the Autobots.

+Shockwave's experiments cross this, as he surgically rips apart and rebuilds whoever he experiments on.
 To make it worse, he keeps them functional and aware while he tears them apart and rebuilds them.
 While most of the Dinobots seemingly don't remember, Grimlock does.